uio-bmi/immuneML/docs/source/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The dataset used in this tutorial can be downloaded from the NIRD Research Data Archive `(DOI ....) <https://doi.org/...>`_, and consists of the following files:
+The dataset used in this tutorial can be downloaded from the NIRD Research Data Archive `(DOI ....) <https://doi.org/...>`_, and download the following files:

-- A metadata.csv file, which describes which of the 100 repertoires contain the disease signal named 'signal_disease'.
+- The metadata.csv file, which describes which of the 100 repertoires contain the disease signal named 'signal_disease'.

-- 100 repertoire .tsv files in AIRR format.
+- The 100 repertoire_<somenumber>.tsv, which are synthethic immune repertoire files in AIRR format.

 Step 2: writing the YAML specification